msakai/resume/resume.md

   analysis framework Forge developed by the Software Design Group (SDG) at MIT, and we developed CForge as part of a joint research project with MIT SDG.
-I worked as a main developper of CForge, and worked on its overall design, design of our formal specification langauge for C, implementaion of a kind of C compiler, and so on.
+I worked as a main developer of CForge, and worked on its overall design, design of our formal specification language for C, implementation of a kind of C compiler, and so on.

 * Verification of work-flow networks based on model checking (2007).